osa-ora/simple_java_amq/README.md

 </dependency>
 ```

-We have added the configurations to the application.properties which is broker URL, username and password required for establishing the connection, these values can be overriden by environment variables (and configMap/Secrets in OpenShift)
+We have added the configurations to the application.properties which is broker URL, username and password required for establishing the connection, these values can be overridden by environment variables (and configMap/Secret in OpenShift)
 ```
 my.amq.url=${amq.url:tcp://127.0.0.1:61616}
 my.amq.user=${amq.user:amq}